 The main difference between different electric tariffs will be the period that you get cheap electricity:

-- 'Off Peak' - electricity is cheaper at times where the demand is lower, for example early morning or late evening.
+- 'Off Peak' - electricity is cheaper at times when the demand is lower, for example, early morning or late evening.
 This is known as 'off-peak'.

 - 'Peak' - this is when there is a higher demand for electricity from the grid, for example in the morning when a lot of people are using electricity to get ready for school or work.

 Below you can see some common electric tariffs.
 Not all electricity suppliers will provide all of these tariffs, so it is important to choose carefully.